Sleep Cycle Planner

 What time should I go to bed if I wake up at 7:00 AM?

-Many adults will feel better aiming for a bedtime that allows 5 or 6 full cycles before 7:00 AM, plus a short fall-asleep buffer.
-In practice, that often means roughly 9:45 PM or 11:15 PM depending on your sleep target.
+Many adults will feel better aiming for a bedtime that allows 5 or 6 full cycles before 7:00 AM.
+In practice, that often means roughly 9:30 PM or 11:00 PM depending on your sleep target.

 Is 6 hours of sleep enough?